mmvest/Frontiers-UI-Forge/README.md

 1. Place your UI Lua scripts (dubbed ForgeScripts by the UiForge Project) in the `scripts` directory.
 1. Run `pcsx2-qt.exe`, start EQOA, and then execute `StartFrontiersForge.bat`.

 Once started, the UiForge settings icon should appear in the top-left corner.
 Click on it to see the UiForge menu.
+Click the settings icon again to close the UiForge menu.

+To detach UiForge from the process and clean it up, press the "END" key.

+To enable a script, click the checkbox next to it.
+Scripts that create Lua Errors are disabled automatically.

+To see script settings or debug stats, click on the script name.
+If it has any settings, the settings will appear in the settings tab.
+Debug stats can be viewed by clicking the debug tab.

 ## Roadmap